Tom Hyer: Death from cardiac edema

 He was ill for four months prior to his death.
 To help raise money for his care and his family, a benefit was given to him shortly before his death around June 21, 1864, at New York's Stuyvesant Hall, where thousands gathered to see him briefly address the crowd from his wheel chair, accompanied by thunderous applause.

 Hyer died on June 26, 1864, at his home in Brooklyn, with a reported cause of death as "cardiac dropsy" or edema as it is now known.
 A few accounts report that his early demise was at least partly due to excessive drinking.
 His funeral took place on June 28.
 Hyer was survived by his mother and wife, the former Emma Beke of Maine and his one daughter, Charlotte, who later married Floyd Grant.
 After Hyer's funeral, which was poorly attended, John Morrissey, a former rival, contributed $250 to Hyer's widow and mother, with an additional $250 raised by others in attendance.
 He and his family were interred at the Green-Wood Cemetery in Brooklyn, New York, where a large monument marks his burial site.

+Regarding Tom Hyer's 'daughter' Charlotte.
+She was the daughter of his wife by a previous marriage of hers.
+Tom Hyer had no children of his own.
+Gammie was writing based on basic information available to him at the time; however, "Hyer and Allied Families" by Claudia E. Thomas, published in 2022, gives the proof behind Tom not having children of his own, along with his true heritage, Emma's various relationships, and much more.
+See footnote 3.

 He was inducted into Ring Magazine's Boxing Hall of Fame in 1954.